 This may change (but hopefully not), depending on how we are doing.
 Make-ups for exams will be given only in EXTREME circumstances (to be determined by instructor: "vacations" or dentist/doctor appointments are NOT valid reasons to miss an exam, for example) AND if arrangements are made PRIOR to the missed exam.
-Any make-up must be completed by 11:00 am prior to the next class meeting day.
+Any make-up must be completed by 12:30 pm prior to the next class meeting day.
 No exam will be administered prior to the date/time of the scheduled exam.
 No calls/no shows will receive a grade of 0 (zero) on any exam.
+You must be in your seat, ready to go for any test/exam prior to the start of the exam.
+Late arrivals are not allowed.
 Your final exam is a cumulative 2 hour final exam.
-You will need to sign up for a 2 hour block on Thursday, 12/14/17, for your final exam.
+You will need to sign up for a 2 hour block on Thursday, 12/12/19 for your final exam.
 Please plan accordingly.